 Examine recent developments as they pertain to Section 956 of the Internal Revenue Code

-Mr. Dabiri represents commercial banks, investment banks, hedge funds, business development companies, private equity sponsors, borrowers and guarantors on senior, mezzanine and subordinated, secured and unsecured, syndicated, bilateral and direct lending, leveraged, acquisition, project, asset and real estate finance transactions.
-Mr. Dabiri also advises on capital markets and securities transactions, including the issue of equity and public, private and sovereign debt.
+Gabriel represents commercial banks, investment banks, credit funds, hedge funds, business development companies, private equity sponsors, borrowers and guarantors on transactions related to: Direct lending and alternative finance Senior, mezzanine and subordinated lending Secured and unsecured lending Leveraged finance Acquisition finance Cash flow, asset and real estate finance The issuance of public, private and sovereign debt

 Excellent organization for presentation and materials; I appreciated the manner in which he walked us through the analysis.